bchandramouli/CodePathApps/README.md

 Notes (Next steps):
    - Working on adopting to ActiveAndroid ORM instead of SQLiteOpenHelper
-   - Improving the UI looks.
+   - Improving the UI looks
-   - Add the date picker option as a dialog fragment.
+   - Add the date picker option as a dialog fragment

 Walkthrough of all user stories: